Income Tax Act, 2025

 The Income Tax Act 2025 introduces a series of updated provisions and amendments aimed at streamlining taxation processes for individuals, businesses, and organizations in India.
 This category covers key changes and new regulations under the Act, including tax rates, exemptions, deductions, compliance requirements, and procedural updates.
 It is designed to guide taxpayers, chartered accountants, and legal professionals through the latest tax laws, ensuring accurate filing, improved transparency, and enhanced ease of doing business.
 Explore detailed insights on the income tax landscape for 2025, including provisions for both direct and indirect taxation, digital taxation trends, and government initiatives for economic growth.

-Section 525 of Income Tax Act, 2025 : Authorisation and assessment in case of search or requisition
+Section 526 of Income Tax Act, 2025 : Bar of suits in civil courts.

 Section 532 of Income Tax Act, 2025 : Power to frame schemes